-- Maintain Mapping Data: The Surface Water Utility (SWU) Engineering Section will maintain a map of existing required MS4 features. - Map Outfall Features: The SWU Engineering Section will continue to map size and material of known outfall features during the course of normal business operations. - ➤ Map Connections: The SWU Engineering Section will complete mapping all known connections from the MS4 to privately owned stormwater systems. - Electronic Map: The SWU Engineering Section will maintain an electronic map with fully described mapping standards. - ➤ Map Access: The City of Renton has mapping data available to the public via the online COR Maps GIS maps, and additional information will be provided to public entities upon request.
+- Maintain Mapping Data: The Surface Water Utility (SWU) Engineering Section will maintain a map of existing required MS4 features. - Map Outfall Features: The SWU Engineering Section will continue to map size and material of known outfall features during the course of normal business operations. - Map Connections: The SWU Engineering Section will continue to map all known new connections from the MS4 to privately owned stormwater systems. - Electronic Map: The SWU Engineering Section will maintain an electronic map with fully described mapping standards. - Map Access: The City of Renton has mapping data available to the public via the online COR Maps GIS maps, and additional information will be provided to public entities upon request.